Cherry on the Cake: Fairness is NOT an Optimization Problem: Introduction

 For instance, consider the problem of dividing land for agricultural purposes.
 The yield of different crops depends on various factors, including the chemical components in the soil, access to sunlight and water, and the overall geography of the land.
-For this reason, different plots of land may be more effective for some crops than for others.
+For this reason, different plots of land may be more suitable for some crops than for others.
 Efficiently allocating the land is imperative to maximize the total yield.
 In this example, the different crops can be thought of as players demanding a certain amount of land, each disagreeing about the value of a particular plot.
 How to divide and distribute a heterogeneous resource (the land) among different participants (the crops) is the kind of question that cake-cutting theory aims to solve.
-After a cake has been partitioned, there are multiple ways to categorize the quality of the distribution.
-A partition is called \emph{envy-free} if no player would prefer to receive another person's piece, ensuring that no one is envious.
-In contrast, a partition is called \emph{Pareto optimal} if, to give a player a better piece, we would be forced to give a worse piece to another player.
-Our work focuses solely on the latter.

-In multi-label supervised learning, researchers must address a similar problem: learning a decision function capable of predicting a label for each data point in a dataset.
-This decision function essentially partitions the dataset, where each partition corresponds to a possible label.
+In multi-label supervised learning, researchers must address a similar problem: learning a model capable of predicting a label for each data point in a dataset.
+The model's prediction essentially partitions the dataset, where each partition corresponds to a predicted label.
 From a cake-cutting perspective, each label acts as a player: the more data points assigned to a specific label, the higher the prediction rate for that label becomes.

 For example, in binary classification, assigning the positive label to data points previously labeled as negative results in an equal or increased true positive rate.
 Furthermore, the dataset, or more precisely, the underlying distribution, behaves as a heterogeneous resource: the likelihood of each label varies from data point to data point.
 Hence, every label \emph{prefers} some data points more than others.